We are open for safe in-person care.

-Chemotherapy targets rapidly growing cells, including healthy cells in your hair and inside your mouth.
+Chemotherapy targets rapidly growing cells, including healthy cells in your hair.
+Hair loss happens most often on the scalp but your eyebrows and eyelashes may thin, too.

 Chemotherapy drugs go through your bloodstream and can affect your whole body.
-That can cause symptoms such as fatigue.
-Feeling tired or having little energy is a common side effect of many types of chemotherapy.
+That can cause symptoms such as:

 Consider preparing a list of questions about side effects to ask your health care team so that you can get ready for chemotherapy.